sluijs/RNSurvey/README.md

   }
 }
 ```
-An example covering all available question types is available __[here](src/api/data/questionnaire.json)__.
+An example covering all available question types can be found __[here](src/api/data/questionnaire.json)__.

 The `type` attribute of a question indicates which layout and _IO_ component RNSurvey will draw.
 RNSurvey uses the [`<QuestionPicker>`](src/components/Questions/Picker/Picker.js) component internally to choose a layout for the question.
-This repository contains one simple layout: [`<BasicQuestion>`](src/components/Questions/Basic/Basic.js], but you could easily add your own question layouts in this manner. `<BasicQuestion>` is responsible to draw the right _IO_ component to enable the user to interact with the survey.
+This repository contains one simple layout: [`<BasicQuestion>`](src/components/Questions/Basic/Basic.js), but you could easily add your own question layouts in this manner. `<BasicQuestion>` is responsible to draw the right _IO_ component to enable the user to interact with the survey.
 A couple of _IO_ components are currently included:

 * __`Numeric slider`__: Slide between a minimum value and a maximum value.
 You can set a default value to start with.
 The according question type is 1.